xavibenjamin/brightlycolored.org/_posts/2017-10-19-gordon-hayward-injury-casts-pall-over-opening-night-thriller--nbacom.markdown

 >
 > It looked like the sort of Fred Sanford routine NBA players break out on All-Star Saturday, wincing and staggering in playful reaction to some dazzling dunk.
 Only this wasn’t theatrics, this was horrific.
 And their reactions were emotional, and real.

-Five minutes into Gordon Hayward's debut for the Celtics, and he suffered an injury that could possible be season-ending.
+Five minutes into Gordon Hayward's debut for the Celtics, and he suffered [an injury that could possibly be season-ending](http://www.nba.com/article/2017/10/19/boston-celtics-gordon-hayward-agent-says-surgery-went-well).
 Injuries happen in sports, but it's not everyday you see something like this.
-I've never suffered an injury on this scale, but I'm sure the first thing you think about is whether you'll be able to play again.
+I've never suffered an injury on this scale, but I'm sure the first thing you think about is whether you'll be able to ever play again.
 Thankfully the injury seems to have been a clean break, and he'll recover just fine.

-My heart goes out to Gordon Hayward, and I hope he has a speedy recovery.
+My heart goes out to Gordon Hayward, and I hope for a speedy recovery.